 Clearance: Many trees can grow 15 feet or more in a five-year period.
-We remove or prune trees every five years to ensure 15 feet on each side of our overhead power lines remains clear.
+We remove or prune trees to ensure 15 feet on each side of our overhead power lines remains clear.
 This also applies to trees that prevent our access to the lines.

 Pruning: We work with tree care specialists to make sure we properly prune your trees.
 For instance, we cut branches at a fork to allow the cuts to callus over quickly with new bark.
 This reduces the risk of insect or disease damage and minimizes the subsequent growth into our power lines.